STAY IN THE KNOW

 OUR SOCCER STORY

-Los Angeles continues to define itself as a soccer city, building off the rich history of hosting the 1984 Olympic soccer tournament, the 1994 FIFA World Cup™, and the 1999 FIFA Women’s World Cup™, which remain the largest-attended FIFA World Cup™ events in history.
-The city is home to three professional soccer teams: The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), and Angel City Football Club.
+Los Angeles has a deep-rooted connection to the global game, shaped by moments like the 1984 Olympic Soccer Tournament, the 1994 FIFA World Cup™ Final and the 1999 FIFA Women’s World Cup™ Final.
+Today, Los Angeles is home to three major professional soccer teams — The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), and Angel City Football Club world-class venues like SoFi Stadium and millions of passionate fans.

 .